bayespy/bayespy/INSTALL.rst

 Installing requirements
 -----------------------

+BayesPy requires Python 3.2 and the following packages:

+* NumPy (>=1.7.1),
+* SciPy (>=0.11)
+* matplotlib (>=1.2)
+* Cython
+* h5py

-BayesPy requires Python 3.2 and packages NumPy (>=1.7.1), SciPy (>=0.11) and matplotlib (>=1.2).
-A proper installation of these packages can be a bit tricky and you may refer to http://www.scipy.org/install.html for more detailed instructions.
+A proper installation of these packages can be a bit tricky and you may refer to http://www.scipy.org/install.html for more detailed instructions about the SciPy stack.
 If your system has an older version of any of the packages (NumPy, SciPy or matplotlib) or it does not provide the packages for Python 3.2, you may set up a virtual environment and install the latest versions there.
 To create and activate a new virtual environment, run

 .. code-block:: console